opendocsg/opendoc-dwp-mobile/Resource.md

 # Resource

+Resource module is available for agencies who have subscribed to the Resource Booking System from Standard Products.
+If your agency is interested, please head to digitalworkplace.gov.sg (Intranet link) to contact the respective product manager.

 ## 1. Book room
 ### How do I book a room?
 Tapping on the blue arrow button will bring up a menu of the list of things you can do.